urpedersen/RUVIS/README.md

 `git clone https://github.com/urpedersen/RUVIS`

+Type `git pull` in the RUVIS folder to update files to the lates versions.

 ## Usage
 The folder Platforms/WebGL/ contains html and javascript files for a webpage.
 An trajectory is assumed to be avalible in a file named `xyz.js`.